cark316/CRUD-User-APP/README.md

 CRUD (Create, Read, Update and Delete) App using:

-Frontend: React app created using vite
+Frontend: React app created using Vite with TailwindCSS

-Backened: NodeJS with ExpressJS and MongoDB as the non-sql database
+Backened: NodeJS with ExpressJS and MongoDB as the non-SQL database

 Project Preview: